 THE UNHAPPY CUSTOMER

-Our Executive Director was recently asked to comment on the issue of unhappy customers who never seem to be satisfied.
+Our President recently commented on the issue of unhappy customers who never seem to be satisfied.
 We want to share his comments and those of some of the people participating.

-ED: Using customer service to run interference for bad products or services is all too common.
-Most of you are too young to have lived through the efficiency expert era, but in the 70s and 80s the big thing with corporations was to hire efficiency experts to look at their products and services and come up with ways to improve them.
+P: Using customer service to run interference for bad products or services is all too common.
+Most of you are too young to have lived through the efficiency expert era, but in the 70s and 80s, the big thing with corporations was to hire efficiency experts to look at their products and services and come up with ways to improve them.
 The corporations paid millions for these services.
-At some point, the smart ones wised up and realized if they just listened to their customers they could get this information for free!
+At some point, the smart ones wised up and realized if they just listened to their customers, they could get this information for free!

-ED: In our customer service classes, we teach the students to view customer complaints as a free product/services evaluation.
-The company should take every criticism seriously instead of offering a litany of excuses why there is a problem.
-The goal with every customer complaint, no matter what it is, should be to find a solution so the problem never ever happens again.
+In our customer service classes, we teach the students to view customer complaints as a free product/service evaluation.
+The company should take every criticism seriously instead of offering a litany of excuses for why there is a problem.
+The goal with every customer complaint, no matter what it is, should be to find a solution, so the problem never happens again.

 If you have people complaining about the same problem repeatedly, that should tip you off you have a problem.
 Why wasn’t the problem addressed and corrected the first time they complained?
 Why should a customer have to call a second time?
 Sometimes you have to think outside the box to solve a problem.

-I had one student whose company was always receiving complaints resulting from the actions of a third party vendor.
+I had one student whose company was always receiving complaints resulting from the actions of a third-party vendor.
 The company would apologize for the problem but felt they could do nothing more.
 Even in a situation like this, you must act; the customer does not care who caused the problem; all they know is dealing with your company is problematic for them.
 I suggested they find another vendor.
-The student said they have tried, but were unable to find another vendor.
+The student said they have tried but were unable to find another vendor.
 I then suggested her company may need to provide the service themselves.
-Several months later I received an email from her; to solve the problem her company had purchased the third party vendor.
+Several months later, I received an email from her; to solve the problem her company had purchased a third-party vendor.
 Now that’s going the extra mile for your customers!

-Participant 1: That was strategic, use of forward or backward integration to gain competitive advantage.
+Participant 1: That was strategic, use of forwarding or backward integration to gain competitive advantage.
 I agree.
 I am indeed learning more from this; we have to deal with an almost similar situation at my workplace where a customer is cut out of supply due to road construction, and this keeps happening over and over again.
-The construction work takes about three years to complete, and usually, we have no alternative route for the service lines, in effect, we are reduced to customer service (lip service) each time the customer complains yet the product is still not available.
+The construction work takes about three years to complete, and usually, we have no alternative route for the service lines.
+In effect, we are reduced to customer service (lip service) each time the customer complains, yet the product is still not available.

 Participant 2: If you do everything humanly possible within your power to resolve a customer’s issue, then the customer should feel satisfied.

-ED: Telling a customer you have done everything possible is not excellent customer service.
+P: Telling a customer you have done everything possible is not excellent customer service.
 You may feel they should be satisfied, but it is doubtful they will.
 If your company did not resolve the problem, they have not done everything they can do.
-Even if the customer caused the problem or a third party vendor, you must analyze the complaint and take appropriate action to ensure the complaint never ever happens again.
+Even if the customer caused the problem or a third-party vendor, you must analyze the complaint and take appropriate action to ensure the complaint never happens again.

-Participant 2: Actually, when I handle customer issues, and I do in fact do this very well, I make sure my customer knows I’m doing and have done everything possible to help them… I know they are satisfied with the service I’ve provided them within the end.
+Participant 2: Actually, when I handle customer issues, and I do, in fact, do this very well, I make sure my customer knows I’m doing and have done everything possible to help them.
+I know they are satisfied with the service I’ve provided them in the end.
 To leave a customer with an unresolved issue is unprofessional, which I’m not.
 If everything has been done to help a customer and they aren’t satisfied, well, generally, to me, that means this person just isn’t happy, period.

-Participant 3: I used to audit contact centers for TNT Express and used to hear Participant 2”s comments all the time, and I can understand how, at the end of a long day dealing with customers, agents often fall into the trap of labeling individuals as problemcustomers or never happy.
-I think agents have one of the hardest jobs out there; they have to be empathetic, connect with the individual yet they should not be opinionated or draw conclusions about the customer’s frame of mind or character.
+Participant 3: I used to audit contact centers for TNT Express and used to hear Participant 2”s comments all the time, and I can understand how, at the end of a long day dealing with customers, agents often fall into the trap of labeling individuals as problem customers or never happy.
+I think agents have one of the hardest jobs out there; they have to be empathetic, and connect with the individual, yet they should not be opinionated or draw conclusions about the customer’s frame of mind or character.

 That is very difficult to do.
-I agree with Mark, you cannot say that after you tried everything the customer was not happy, so it’s down to them.
-What you have actually done is tried everything that YOU think is reasonable and that you think will solve the problem, the reason it has not meet the customer’s needs is because you have not identified these needs appropriately, and that’s where the skill comes in, getting to know the customer’s needs by asking questions like: “What can I do to resolve this situation?”.
-I remember attending a VOC course years ago, the rules I was taught then still apply, people are people and they do not change from one year to the next.
-Participant 2, you sound like a hard working CSR who cares about your job, but sometimes that is not enough, the customer does not care how much effort you have put in unless you have met their particular needs at that particular time.
+I agree with Mark; you cannot say that after you tried everything, the customer was not happy, so it’s down to them.
+What you have actually done is tried everything that YOU think is reasonable and that you think will solve the problem, the reason it has not met the customer’s needs is because you have not identified these needs appropriately, and that’s where the skill comes in, getting to know the customer’s needs by asking questions like: “What can I do to resolve this situation?”.
+I remember attending a VOC course years ago.
+The rules I was taught then still apply, people are people, and they do not change from one year to the next.
+Participant 2, you sound like a hard-working CSR who cares about your job, but sometimes that is not enough, the customer does not care how much effort you have put in unless you have met their particular needs at that particular time.